 4. Rinse, repeat.

 Those minor antagonists have exactly three roles to play in the story: being cruel to commoners, gloating evilly, and getting their asses handed to them by our anti-hero.
 They're completely one-dimensional, they're pathetically weak, and they NEVER pose any threat to the protagonist.
-Writing them that way not only undermines Moriarty's moral complexity, but also ensures that he has no credible challenges to face, other than Holmes.
-As a result, you can tell at once if the chapter will be entertaining or not by checking if Sherlock graces it with his presence.
-If he doesn't, prepare for the pure snore-fest of God Mode Moriarty, offing one-note baddies without breaking a sweat.
+They usually don't even put up a fight before he finishes them off!

 Keep in mind that this is a rather new manga and only 16 chapters are available for the moment, so there's probably a lot of time left to iron out the kinks.
-So far, I think that the good bits make it worth putting up with the bad ones.
-Despite its flaws, I recommend Yuukoku no Moriarty, especially if you're a fan of Death Note and/or Code Geass.
+So far, I think that the good bits make it worth putting up with the bad ones (if only barely).
+I especially recommend it to fans of Death Note and Code Geass, but only as a poor man's substitute.